cvonwilczur/hang-beholder/README.md

 2) Navigate to the folder of the repo and "npm install" the dependencies.

-3) Once the install is complete, launch the app in dev mode using "npm start"
+3) Once the install is complete, launch the app in dev mode using "npm start".

 4) You can play by entering in letters or words in the input; the app tracks your attempts and you will lose the game at 6 total attempts You can change the difficulty using the radio buttons at the bottom of the screen.

+5) You can also find Hangmage available online at https://hangmage.herokuapp.com/

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).